 It’s one of the most versatile consulting fields and can be narrowed down to:

-• Brand consultancy, focusing on the public image and reputation of a brand or personal brand.
+- Brand consultancy, focusing on the public image and reputation of a brand or personal brand, and helping to develop a tailored brand strategy.

-Some marketing consultants simply charge for giving advice, while others get involved to the point of fleshing out the company’s marketing plan, maybe even hiring contractors to execute it.
+Some marketing consultants simply charge for giving advice, while others get involved to the point of fleshing out the company’s marketing plan.
+They may even go as far as hiring contractors to execute it.

 Their work must align with the business’s high-level strategy, so it often intertwines with strategy consulting.